 1 lb ground turkey or beef (Natural is best; Foster Farms’ natural ground turkey is inexpensive.)

-Generous amounts of salt and pepper (Real Salt is promotes optimum health; available in nutrition section at local supermarket.)
+Generous amounts of salt and pepper (Himalayan, pink, or Real Salt is critical for optimum health; an inexpensive fine grind Himalayan salt is available at Costco.)

 1-1 1/2 lbs of fresh kale (Organic is best.)